-- 1. Check the syllabi (for lecture and lab) and schedule often to see when assignments are due. - 2.
-Participate in lecture AND lab every week. - 3.
-Turn in your lab assignments, participate in Activity Assignments, and take the quizzes.
-Skipping lecture and/or lab and not turning in lab assignments (homeworks and drafts) are the easiest ways fall behind in this class! - 4.
-Save your work frequently computer problems will not be considered a valid excuse for late work.
+- 1. Check the syllabus and schedule often to see when assignments are due. - 2.
+Save your work frequently; computer problems will not be considered a valid excuse for late work.
 Saving your work will also allow you to avoid that horrible feeling of loss and despair when your computer freezes, depriving you of hours worth of writing.
 Save copies of sent e-mails, and be on the lookout for notices of "failed delivery."
-Do not assume that your email was received until you hear a response from the person to whom you sent the email (this is especially relevant when emailing instructors regarding important matters). - 5.
+Do not assume that your email was received until you hear a response from the person to whom you sent the email (this is especially relevant when emailing instructors regarding important matters). - 3.
 Use blackboard as a means to communicate.
 On the left hand side of the class site, you will see an option for "Course Tools"; under that you can click "Send E-mail", which will allow you to select single recipients from the class list.
-You will also have a group page on Blackboard where you will easily be able to stay in contact with your group mates. - 6.
-Be an active and respectful group mate.
+You will also have a group page on Blackboard where you will easily be able to stay in contact with your group mates. - 4.
+Be respectful of your fellow classmates.
 When you arrange meeting times out of class, make your best effort to be on time or to contact your group mates as soon as possible if a conflict arises.
-Avoid "social loafing"! - 7.
+Avoid "social loafing"! - 5.
 Speak up if you think a group member is not contributing his/her fair share.
 If you see a problem developing, respectfully bring your concerns to the awareness of your group mates.
-Dialogue with your group mates should be the first option for a solution, but if this fails, do not hesitate to bring your concerns to your lab instructor and to me. - 8.
-If you encounter situations that affect your ability to complete work on time or that affects your success in this class (e.g., illness, personal issues, family emergency, learning or medical disability, travel for a University sport or other reason, non-native speaker of English, etc.), it is important to discuss it with your lab instructor and Deniz when the situation is occurring (i.e., within 2 days).
-We can help you determine what you need to do to make up work or succeed in the class.
-Do NOT wait until the end of the term!
-If you wait until the end of term, it will be too late for us to be of much help.
+Dialogue with your group mates should be the first option for a solution, but if this fails, do not hesitate to bring your concerns to your lab instructor and to me.